asteca/ASteCA-Docs/docs/_build/html/_sources/likelihood.txt

 .. figure:: _static/likelihood.png
    :align: center
+   :scale: 40%

    Observed and synthetic clusters (left) are compared via their respective Hess diagrams (center and right).
 The minimum :math:`-\ln(PLR)` value determines the best fit SYC.
+Click on the image to enlarge.

 When ``dolphin`` is used to obtain the best fit SYC, the membership probabilities obtained by the decontamination algorithm (see Sect. :ref:`decont-algor`) are included